MQuy/MQuy.github.io/good-code.md

 We are all Ruby on Rails Developer, therefore, I will go straight into the problem.

 1. The first thing, I want to talk is about architecture.
-Architecture is not based on tools and frameworks.
+Good architecture is not based on tools and frameworks.
 It means that it does not depend on the delivery mechanism (for example rails).
-There is no clearly boundaries, just controllers, models ...
+As you can see, there is no clearly boundaries, just controllers, models ...
 Use cases should be primary abstractions and central organizing of the system.
 It means when you look at a system you should see the intent of a system.

 2. In user controller, we have create, show and update action.
 Each action is usually a separate responsibilitiy.
 The coupling of multiple actions will bring more troubles than benefits.